 Through its “What Do You Think?” project, UNICEF Belgium has promoted the active participation of the most vulnerable children (foreign minors, disabled children, children in poverty, in psychiatric care, among others) so that they can express their views and can be taken seriously in matters that affect them.
 Young people experiencing poverty do not think of themselves as poor; they feel excluded, due to negative images society has.
 They are not the source of the problems, but are part of the resources needed to resolve them.

 Based on these real-life experiences, UNICEF Belgium has formulated several practical recommendations on different levels.
 Also a manual to conduct participation projects with children experiencing poverty has been published.

-The primary objective of PIEO is to maximize the learning performance, learning gains and wellbeing of all students in a limited number of schools that are labeled as ‘concentration schools’.
+The primary objective of PIEO is to maximize the learning performance, learning gains and wellbeing of all students in a limited number of schools that are labelled as ‘concentration schools’.
 An important objective is the transfer of the accumulated expertise and insights to the entire Flemish education.

 PIEO will realize innovations at three levels: the environment of each child, the level of the learning environment (classroom), and school level (policy).

-There is a close cooperation with education providers (schools, teachers and pedagogical counseling services) and existing initiatives in local contexts.
+There is a close cooperation with education providers (schools, teachers and pedagogical counselling services) and existing initiatives in local contexts.
 The local authorities and other local players are involved with the project.
 The project is scientifically supported and monitored.

 A team of innovation coaches and a process manager supervises the project, in close consultation with local platforms.
 A team of experts from the educational research community and innovation management assists the schools and coaches throughout the process.
 A task force with representatives from all stakeholders leads the project.